kmh3785/Starter-Kit/README.md

 Navigate to the direcory in your command line, and run the following commands

-- npm install [To download node plugins]
-- bower install [To download Bower plugins]
+- npm install [Will download Node and Bower plugins
 - gulp build [To compile]

 Once these commands are finished, you are ready to begin working